MatheusRich/matheusrich.github.io/_posts/2021-08-31-how-spaces-can-improve-your-code.md

 work before return the result, so it's good to split those two parts up.
 This technique is especially beneficial when the language allows omitting the `return` keyword.

-_OBS: I'm omitting some details in this Rust implementation to keep it simpler._
+_FYI: I'm omitting some details in this Rust implementation to keep it simpler._

 ```rust
 enum FileFormat {